makrai/notes/yin20-sentence-repr-component-focus-applsci.md

 # Abstract

 * bidirectional encoder representations from transformers (BERT)
-* different sentence components serve diverse roles in the meaning of a sent
+* different sentence components serve diverse roles in the meaning of a sentence
   * subject, predicate, and object serve the most crucial roles
-* [our] representation consists of a
+* our representation consists of a
   * basic part which refers to the complete sentence, and a
   * component-enhanced part: subject, predicate, object, and their relations
   * weight factor to adjust the ratio of the two parts to obtain the
-* evaluate [on] semantic textual similarity and entailment classification
+* evaluate on semantic textual similarity and entailment classification
   * significant performance gain compared to other methods

 # 1 Introduction